You'll be re-directed to Individual Investor site.

 Source: Bloomberg Index Services Limited.
 BLOOMBERG® is a trademark and service mark of Bloomberg Finance, L.P. and its affiliates (collectively “Bloomberg”).
 BARCLAYS® is a trademark and service mark of Barclays Bank Plc (collectively with its affiliates, “Barclays”), used under license.
 Bloomberg or Bloomberg’s licensors, including Barclays, own all proprietary rights in the Bloomberg Indices.
 Neither Bloomberg nor Barclays approves or endorses this material, or guarantees the accuracy or completeness of any information herein or makes any warranty, express or implied, as to the results to be obtained therefrom and, to the maximum extent allowed by law, neither shall have any liability or responsibility for injury or damages arising in connection therewith.

-2 HY stands for high yield.
+2 The Fund returns shown are for the Class I shares of the Funds.
+HY stands for high yield.
 The Blended Index is 1/3 U.S. Corporate High Yield, 1/3 U.S. Credit, 1/6 Emerging Markets USD Aggregate, and 1/6 Emerging Markets Local Currency Government.

-3 Volatility is defined as annualised standard deviation of monthly returns.
+3 Volatility is defined as annualized standard deviation of monthly returns.
 Standard deviation measures the volatility of the Fund’s returns.
 Higher Standard Deviation represents higher volatility.